lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     kspace_style pppm 1e-5
     special_bonds lj 0.0 0.0 0.5 coul 0.0 0.0 1.0 angle yes

-..  container:: justify

 With the unit style *real*, masses are in grams per mole, distances in Ångstroms, time in femtoseconds, and energies in Kcal/mole.
 With the *atom_style full*, each atom is a dot with a mass and a charge that can be linked by bonds, angles, dihedrals, and/or impropers.
-The *bond_style*, *angle_style*, and *dihedral_style* commands define the
-    potentials for the bonds, angles, and dihedrals used in the simulation, here *harmonic*.
+The *bond_style*, *angle_style*, and *dihedral_style* commands define the potentials for the bonds, angles, and dihedrals used in the simulation, here *harmonic*.

-..  container:: justify

 Always refer to the LAMMPS |lammps_documentation| if you have doubts about the potential used by LAMMPS.
 For instance, this |lammps_documentation_angle_harmonic|
 gives the expression for the harmonic angular potential.

 .. |lammps_documentation| raw:: html